-Catego Service hours Devied of regularly ashedulad alasses Monday - Friday 9:00 - 18:30 Period of regularly scheduled classes Saturday 9:00 - 13:00 Examination period Monday - Friday 9:00 - 17:30 Saturday 9:00 - 13:00 Others Monday - Friday 9:00 - 17:00 (during summer, winter and spring holidays, and other special occasions) Saturday 9:00 - 13:00
+Catego Service hours Period of regularly scheduled classes Monday - Friday 9:00 - 18:30 remod of regularly scheduled classes Saturday 9:00 - 13:00 Everyination powerd Monday - Friday 9:00 - 17:30 Examination period Saturday 9:00 - 13:00 Others Monday - Friday 9:00 - 17:00 (during summer, winter and spring holidays, and other special occasions) Saturday 9:00 - 13:00

 Note: The office is closed on Sundays and national holidays (excluding holidays when classes are held), during which no services are provided.
-Change in service hours, including the closure of the office due to an entrance examination, University event, or other reason, will be posted on notice boards and the Urayasu campus homepage.
+Change in service hours, including the closure of the office due to an entrance examination, University event, or other reason, will be posted on notice boards and the Urayasu campus website.